groue/GRDBDiff/README.md

 #### The Optional `startingFrom` Parameter

 The `startingFrom` parameter is passed an array of elements used to compute the first diff.
-Make sure this array are ordered by identity, and does not contain two elements with the same identity.
+Make sure this array is ordered by identity, and does not contain two elements with the same identity.
 You'll get wrong results otherwise.

 ## UITableView and UICollectionView Animations